tehZevo/aegis-random-search/README.md

 - potential integration with tensorboard (https://www.tensorflow.org/tensorboard/hyperparameter_tuning_with_hparams; may make downloading csv/json data easy)
   - integrate with aegis-tensorboard-logger
 - suppress output of other containers
-- in child-containers example, catch uncaught exceptions and sigint/sigterm to "clean up"
+- catch uncaught exceptions and sigint/sigterm to "clean up"
 - predownload docker cli (initialize python_on_whales)
 - stop runner containers on sigint/sigterm
 ### Future: compose files
 Optimizing on compose files may be difficult.. with python on whales, there doesn't seem to be a way to provide an env *dict* (files, yes. dict, no.) so for now, focus on providing an example of containers that start other containers (incl. clean up process)